LdesignMedia/moodle-mod_openwebinar/README.md

 2.  login as administrator
 3.  go to Site Administrator > Notification
 4.  install the plugin
-5.  you need to fill in the settings.
-Please keep in mind you can use a `hosted` setup or setup all dependenties [chat server / streaming server] your self.
+5.  you will need to fill out the settings.
+Please keep in mind you have the options to use a hosted setup or setup all dependencies yourself.

 Installation broadcaster
 ====================
-The openwebinar it self is all webbased.
+The openwebinar itself is completely webbased.
 But to stream a openwebinar as broadcaster you will need some software to stream a RTMP stream.

-We used open broadcaster for this what is also a open source project.
-The manual to use it for this plugin can be found here.
+We’ve used open broadcaster for this which is also an open source project.
+The users manual for this plugin can be found here.

-Installation dependenties
+Installation dependencies
 ====================
-This won't run without a **Chat server**.
+The openwebinar won't run without a **Chat server**.
 The chat server is developed by **MoodleFreak** and can be found on [openwebinar_chatserver](https://github.com/MoodleFreak/openwebinar_chatserver)

-Also for openwebinar you need a **rtmp streaming server**.
-We build this speciality for [nginx-rtmp](https://github.com/arut/nginx-rtmp-module) because its free and open source.
+For the openwebinar you will also need a **rtmp streaming server**.
+We’ve build this especially for [nginx-rtmp](https://github.com/arut/nginx-rtmp-module) because its free and open source.
 Chances are high that another RTMP server will also work.

-**Note: Keep in mind streaming will cost lot of bandwidth**
+**Note: Keep in mind that streaming will use a lot of bandwidth**

 Installation - nginx-rtmp for `openwebinar`
 ====================